-As the video helpfully points out, BCCs can take a wide range of forms.
-The guidance helps but specialist diagnosis is important.
+As the video points out, BCCs can take a wide range of forms.
+The guidance will help but diagnosis from a specialist is important.

-Basal cell carcinoma mainly arises due to DNA damage, caused by ultraviolet radiation, from the sun or tanning beds.
+The condition arises through DNA damage, caused by ultraviolet radiation, from the sun or tanning beds.
 Cells in the lower epidermis can grow uncontrollably, forming external and internal lesions.

 Whilst BCCs rarely spread to other parts of the body, they can over time penetrate deeper layers of the skin, nearby tissue, or bone.
-This makes treatment more difficult and increases the likelihood of recurrence.
+Treatment can then be more complex and the likelihood of recurrence higher.

 Specialist Diagnosis